 Start your braces journey with Dr. McGrory today!

 At Lake Jackson Orthodontics, our team of experienced orthodontists takes the time to discuss any braces treatment with you in detail so that you fully understand how rubber bands can help your braces do their job better.
 During your consultation, Dr. McGrory will help you know whether rubber bands could be a beneficial addition to your treatment.
-Contact us to learn more about the orthodontic treatments available at our Lake Jackson office.
+Contact us for a free consultation to learn more about the orthodontic treatments available at our Lake Jackson office.